-The virtual space perfectly replicates a real recording of an ensemble, using convolution.
-When you record a big band, you usually place a pair of microphones in front of the musicians and they naturally take position in the stereo field depending on where they are in the room.
+The virtual space perfectly reproduces what a real recording of an ensemble would be, using convolution.

+When recording an orchestra, a pair of microphones is usually placed in front of the musicians and they naturally take position in the stereo field depending on where they are in the room.

-The Virtual Space does exactly the same thing; you can place the musician wherever you like.
+The Virtual Space does exactly the same thing: you can place the musician wherever you like on a big stage.

-When using this with multiple tracks, you immediately have the feeling of being in front of a real horns section.
+When using this with multiple tracks, you immediately have the feeling of being in front of a real woodwind section.